 Well, there are seamless features and functions you will find on this hidden IoT menu on Android.

 How to Access IoT Hidden Menu on Android?

 IoT Hidden Menu is just like easter eggs, you don’t find it easily.
 To access this menu, you need to have some special codes just like dialing the *06# shows you the IMEI number of your phone.

 To access the IoT menu on Android Samsung, you need to open the dialer app type *#0*# and press dial.
 And for other Android brands, you can use *#*#4636#*#* to access the hidden IoT menu.

 Feature of IoT Menu

-The IoT hidden menu is also known as the service menu is used to diagnose the hardware and component on the android phone to check the function of the different components on the device.
+The IoT hidden menu also known as the service menu is used to diagnose the hardware and component on the Android phone to check the function of the different components on the device.

-Here is the list of a few sensors and components you can test and diagnose for the error using a IoT menu.
+Here is the list of a few sensors and components you can test and diagnose for the error using an IoT menu.